 FROM PICKED LAST IN GYM TO PERSONAL TRAINER

-My journey to becoming a Personal Trainer was, well, “the road less travelled.”
+My journey to becoming a Personal Trainer was, “a road less travelled.”
 I didn’t grow up playing sports or classify as having an “athletic background.”
-My idea of a killer workout doesn’t include grunting and screaming (but, it’s totally cool if yours does).

 Why then, did I become a Personal Trainer, and why do I love it?
 To give you a better picture, I'll introduce you to my mom, Barb.
 She’s was the initial reason I chose a career in health and fitness.

 Barb took control to educate and challenge herself to improve her fitness and nutrition habits.
 In doing so, she reached many goals and gained a new sense of self in the process.

 My mom's transformation is what planted the seed, being picked last in gym class is what keeps me growing (excuse the cheesiness haha).